fac/tom_queue/README.md

 The `logger` is a bog-standard `Logger` object that, when set, receives warnings and errors from the TomQueue internals, useful for figuring out what is going on and when things go wrong.
 The `exception_reporter`, if set, should respond to `notify(exception)` and will receive any exceptions caught during the job lifecycle.
 If this isn't set, exceptions will just be logged.

-Now you need to configure TomQueue in your rails environments and wire in the AMQP broker configuration for them.
+Now you need to configure TomQueue in your Rails environments and wire in the AMQP broker configuration for them.
 In, for example, `config/environments/production.rb` add the lines:

 ```ruby
 AMQP_CONFIG = {